Codec Guide, your source for quality codecs.

 A:

-The only way to replay the file is to re-open the file.
+The only way to re-activate the play button is to re-open the file.

 Q:Some .rm files cause Media Player Classic to crash